lilymatos25/Moodie/README.md

 ## 🌈 Why I’m Building This

 There are so many personal projects out there, but most of them feel like things I wouldn’t use.
-So, I decided to make something I *would* use—something pretty, creative, and practical.
+So, I decided to make something I *would* use; something pretty, creative, and practical.

 With **mood:e**, I’m also challenging myself to:
 - Practice writing clean, structured documentation. ✍️